 The requirement for undertaking a HRA is usually identified at an early stage in any project either through pre-planning advice, contents of local policies or direct communication with statutory nature conservation bodies or other statutory bodies.

 Alternatively, the combination of desk study and site assessment included in a Preliminary Ecological Assessment may identify the requirement to undertake an HRA.
 Investigating possible requirements for HRA at an early stage in any project is advised as the legislation protecting the Natura 2000 network is strong and there is a heavy focus on considering cumulative effects of other plans or projects.

 How can EcoNorth help me?

-We have extensive experience of undertaking HRA’s across England and Scotland on some complex sites.
-This experience is underpinned by our in depth knowledge of the relevant European Legislation.
-Together with our knowledge of the relevant habitats and species and in many cases close familiarity with the designated sites themselves, we provide robust advice on any likely significant effects on your site and how best to avoid and/or mitigate for these.
+We have extensive experience of undertaking HRA’s across England and Scotland on a range of complex sites in both marine and terrestrial environments.
+This experience is underpinned by our in-depth knowledge of the relevant European Legislation.
+Together with our knowledge of the relevant habitats and species and in many cases close familiarity with the designated sites themselves, we provide robust advice on any likely significant effects on your site and how best to avoid and/or mitigate for these